77a Sidcup High Street,

 1 person favorited this theater

 Located in Sidcup, today a south-eastern district of Greater London.
 The King’s Hall was originally built prior to 1909 as a concert hall.
 It was converted into a cinema in 1914 named King’s Hall Picture Playhouse.
 It was enlarged and given an Art Deco style design in 1932 by noted architect Robert Cromie.
 It re-opened as the Regal Cinema on 31st October 1932.

 Taken over by the Union Cinemas chain in 1935, they were taken over by Associated British Cinemas(ABC) in October 1937.

 It was re-named ABC in August 1963.
 Closed at the end of October 1965 for modernisation, it re-opened on 18th December 1965 with a Gala Civic Re-opening with “Sands of the Kalahari”.
-The ABC was closed on 17th September 1977 for twinning and reopened on 1st December 1977 with 516 seats in the former stalls and 303 seats in the former circle.
+The ABC was closed in 1977 for twinning and reopened on 1st December 1977 with 516 seats in the former stalls and 303 seats in the former circle.

 It was re-named Cannon in the mid-1980’s when the Cannon Group took over ABC.
 In the late-1990’s a management buy-out took over and it was re-named ABC again.
 In 2000 it was taken over by Odeon Theatres Ltd., and they closed the ABC on 16th August 2000.
 The final films were Nicolas Cage in "Gone in 60 Seconds" in the downstairs screen and George Clooney in "The Perfect Storm" in the upstairs screen.